 - What types of community service activities has your fraternity been a part of?

 - What values are important to your organization?

 - What is your new member education/orientation program like?
 What is its purpose?

 - How will your organization help prepare me for graduation and life after college?

 Recognized IFC Fraternities

-There are TWO recognized IFC fraternities on UMSL's campus.
+There is ONE recognized IFC fraternity on UMSL's campus.
 If a group is contacting you that is not on this list - they are NOT recognized by the University.
 Please contact the Coordinator of Student Organizations & Fraternity and Sorority Life if you have questions (email@example.com or 314.516.4412)

 - Sigma Tau Gamma (Gamma Theta chapter)

 IFC Recruitment Eligibility Requirements: